corydm92/lerna-test/README.md

 ## Problems/Solutions

-- Q: 'h is not defined'
+- Q: Why am I getting `h is not defined` after adding a module to my host app?

 - A: This was related to microbundle not compiling jsx correctly, must add the `--jsx React.createElement` flag to the build script.